rust-lang/rfcs/text/0019-opt-in-builtin-traits.md

 To be more specific, imagine that library A wishes to define a `Untainted` trait, and it specifically opts out of `Untainted` for some base set of types.
-It then wishes to have routines that only operate on `Untained` data.
+It then wishes to have routines that only operate on `Untainted` data.
 Now imagine that there is some other library B that defines a nifty replacement for `Vector`, `NiftyVector`.
 Finally, some library C wishes to use a `NiftyVector<uint>`, which should not be considered tainted, because it doesn't reference any tainted strings.
-However, `NiftyVector<uint>` does not implement `Untainted` (nor can it, without either library A or libary B knowing about one another).
+However, `NiftyVector<uint>` does not implement `Untainted` (nor can it, without either library A or library B knowing about one another).
 Similar problems arise for any trait, of course, due to our coherence rules, but often they can be overcome with new types.
 Not so with `Send` and `Share`.

 #### Other use cases

 Part of the design involves making space for other use cases.
-I'd like to skech out how some of those use cases can be implemented briefly.
+I'd like to sketch out how some of those use cases can be implemented briefly.
 This is not included in the *Detailed design* section of the RFC because these traits generally concern other features and would be added under RFCs of their own.